dd-213/blob-detection/README.md

 ## General Information
 - implementation of blob detection (using findContours from opencv library)
-- specifically used for vehicle recognition on two-way road
+- specifically used for car recognition on two-way road
 - may be broadened to other uses, as blob detection is implemented individually and relies on motion detection

 ## Project Status
-Project is: _in progress_
+Project is: _(tentatively) complete_

 - implemented blob detection
 - succesfully tracks cars

 ## Room for Improvement
-Possible improvement of existing parts:
-- blob detection could be more isolated

-To do:
 - trucks (and any longer vehicles) are not yet supported
-- futher changes needed for effective counting, allowing for momentary loss of tracking
+- (count option) futher changes needed for effective counting, allowing for momentary loss of tracking

 ## Acknowledgements
 This projects is based on [this project](https://github.com/ahmetozlu/vehicle_counting).